bsiever/microbit-dstemp-2wire/README.md

 ## Building a sensor assembly

-You can build a sensor assembly that easily clips on to the micro:bit cheaply (under about $7 U.S.) and quickly (under 15 minutes)
+You can build a sensor assembly that easily clips on to the micro:bit cheaply (under about $7 U.S.) and quickly (under 15 minutes).

 1. Assemble the materials (sensor, alligator clips (black and white preferred), wire cutters or utility knife, and tape):<br />![](./docs/static/1_Parts.jpg)
 2. Strip approximately 1 inch of insulation from the three wires on the sensor:<br />![](./docs/static/2_StripAndTwistSensorWires.jpg)<br />